jekuno/milia/README.md

 # milia

 Milia is a multi-tenanting gem for hosted Rails 4.0.x applications which use the devise gem for user authentication and registrations.
+Milia comes with tailoring for common use cases needing multi-tenanting with user authentication.

 ## Basic concepts for the milia multi-tenanting gem